menandmice/micetro_docs/guides/admin-manual/admin_subnet_monitoring_events.rst

 .. note::
   The global subnet monitoring setting can be overridden for individual subnets by changing the setting explicitly for the subnet.
-For information on how to change monitoring settings for individual subnets, see :ref:`ipam`, Subnet Monitoring and Utilization History.
+For information on how to change monitoring settings for individual subnets, see :ref:`ipam`, Set Subnet Monitoring.

 Subnet Monitoring Script Interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^